siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄05-azcopy-practical-mcqs.md

 ---

-## 👨‍💻 Jamalu Speaks: With Characters, Context & Clarity
+## 👨‍💻 Eks2 Speaks: With Characters, Context & Clarity

 _"Fine.
 Let’s build something not just academic — but industry-relevant.
 Something where even Rohan from EdgeScale, Ayesha from DevStreamCloud, or Sofia at InfraWise Inc. would stop mid-scroll and say:
 ‘Wow… this is what real training looks like.’”_
-— Jamalu
+— Eks2

 ---